 z the third digit included only in working versions of the document indicating incremental changes during the editing process.

-The present document focuses on the Acceleration Abstraction Layer for the AAL_PDSCH_FEC and AAL_PUSCH_FEC Profiles as defined in [7], including the AALI and the management and orchestration requirements of AAL-LPUs providing HW Accelation for the fore mentioned AAL profiles.
+The present document focuses on the Acceleration Abstraction Layer for the AAL_DOWNLINK_High-PHY and AAL_DOWNLINK_High-PHY Profiles.

 References

 The following documents contain provisions which, through reference in this text, constitute provisions of the present document.
 3GPP references refer to 3GPP release 16.